luohaohaha/RTMPX/README.md

 - [x] android mediacodec encode

 ### Known issues
-- [x] In some devices, when the vertical screen is 60fps, the libyuv rotation time is too long(More than 16ms), which causes the fps to reach 60 (e.g. Google Pixel2)
+- [x] In some devices, when the vertical screen is 60fps, the libyuv rotation time is too long, which causes the fps to reach 60 (e.g. Google Pixel2)
 - [x] Waiting for you to find out

 ### To be optimized